vscode-icons/vscode-icons/README.md

 ## Change Log

-You can checkout all our changes in our [change log](https://github.com/vscode-icons/vscode-icons/blob/master/CHANGELOG.md).
+You can check out all our changes in our [change log](https://github.com/vscode-icons/vscode-icons/blob/master/CHANGELOG.md).

 ## Acknowledgements